 1920 Harley-Davidson Board Track Racer

-Board track racing was a type of motorsport popular in the United States during the 1910s and 1926s.
+This 1920 Harley-Davidson Board Track Racer was a type of motorsport popular in the United States during the 1910s and 1926s.
 Competition was conducted on circular or oval race courses with surfaces composed of wooden planks.
 This type of track was first used for motorcycle competition, wherein they were called motordromes.

 The 1920 Harley-Davidson Board Tracker was the best of its day, it was specifically designed as a racing motorcycle by Harley-Davidson and was destined to compete and board track circuits of the era.
 The rear suspension and brakes didn’t exist, and mufflers hadn’t been invented yet.
 "Very Rare Front Spring Suspension Fork "